opencode-md/opencode-md/README.md

 it is provided, that this resource will bring together all open software solutions that:

 - developed in accordance with the requirements for proven and proven solutions;
-- published their solution on Github or other Open Source (Open Code) Solutions;
+- published their solution on Github or any acceptable Git Repository Services (https://opencodemd.wordpress.com/about/git-repository-services/);
 - the solution is aimed at solving one of the  priority fields (content sections)
 - submitted an application to be included in the list of approved open source solutions of the project OpenCode.md and passed it;
 - support the workability of your solution in the future; annual checks of the open source solution for compliance with tried and tested solutions are provided.